Shizheng-Wen/Personalweb/content/project/Thermal rectifier/index.md

 ![4](./photo/4.jpg)

 In order to cause the asymmetry for heat flux, the radiative properties of the material should be sensitive with the temperature.
-Here, I consider the intrinsic silicon as the material to construct the rectifier.
+Here, I consider the intrinsic silicon as the main material to construct the rectifier.
 According to semiconductor physics, radiative properties of silicon can be easily tailored by changing temperatures due to thermally excited carriers.
 See the following figures.

 ![5](./photo/5.jpg)